-As an experienced Richmond, VA slip and fall lawyer – including those who practice at MartinWren, P.C. – can explain in more personalized detail, the law generally protects the rights of fall victims to hold others accountable for contributing to the cause(s) of their harm.
+As an experienced slip and fall lawyer – including those who practice at MartinWren, P.C. – can explain in more personalized detail, the law generally protects the rights of fall victims to hold others accountable for contributing to the cause(s) of their harm.
 However, there are nuanced exceptions to this rule of thumb, which is one of the reasons why it’s so important for individual injury victims to seek personalized professional guidance before committing to filing legal action.

 Most of the time, fall cases are governed by premises liability law.
 This is the area of civil law concerned with harm that occurs on a property owner’s “watch.”
 Generally speaking, fall victims are in a strong position to file legal action against a property owner if that property owner either knew or should have known of a hazardous condition on their property and refrained from taking necessary steps to mitigate the risk of harm to certain guests, visitors, and even trespassers under certain circumstances.

 When filing a premises liability case, a plaintiff (injury victim) is primarily concerned with proving that any defendant (property owner) named in their lawsuit:

 - Knew or should have known about a hazardous condition on their property